-New & Lost Keywords graph will be shown if you choose either new or lost tab.
+New & Lost Keywords graph will be shown if you choose either the new or lost tab.

-This graph indicates how many new keywords the website has been ranked for and how many keywords the website has lost its rankings.
+This graph indicates how many new keywords the website has been ranked for and how many keywords the website has lost.

-It can be noted that however big the website is, it will lose its search engine rankings for a keyword over the period of time.
+However big the website is, it can be noted that it will lose its search engine rankings for a keyword over a while.

-Improved and Declined Keywords graph will be shown if you choose either Improved or Declined tab.
+Improved and Declined Keywords graph will be shown if you choose either the Improved or Declined tab.

-This graph is similar to the new & lost keywords graph that we saw earlier except that improved and declined keywords will be shown instead of new and lost keywords.
+This graph is similar to the new & lost keywords graph that we saw earlier, except that improved and declined keywords will be shown instead of fresh and lost keywords.

 The above screenshot is taken in the lost tab.
-It shows the keywords for which the website has lost its rankings and the traffic loss that has occurred due to it.
+It shows the keywords for which the website has lost its rankings and the traffic loss.

-Even this table has got filter and export options.
+Even this table has got a filter and export options.

 Next is the Competitors section.

 This section contains the data related to competitors of the domain you are analyzing.
-If you are analyzing your own domain, then this section is about your own competitors.
+If you are exploring your own domain, then this section is about your own competitors.

-This competitive Positioning map is just a wider view of the competitive positioning map that we saw in the overview section.
+This competitive Positioning map is just a more comprehensive view of the competitive positioning map that we saw in the overview section.
 So, I will quickly skip this.

-This Organic Competitors table is a brief view of the main organic competitor’s list that we saw in the overview section.
+This Organic Competitors table is a brief view of the leading organic competitor’s list in the overview section.
 This table has the following columns.

 - Domain: It is the domain address of your competitor.

 - Com.
-Level: As I mentioned earlier, Competition Level is a metric that is calculated by SEMRush depending upon the number of keywords your analyzed domain has and the number of common keywords, its competitor has.
+Level: As I mentioned earlier, Competition Level is a metric calculated by Semrush depending upon the number of keywords your analyzed domain has and the number of common keywords its competitor has.

 - Common Keywords: The common keywords for which the domain you analyzed and its competitors are ranking for.